Skip to main content

 Reviewing visual or content changes to VA.gov

-Review instances are created as part of a pull request for the vets-api, vets-website, or content-build GitHub repositories, but they can also be created manually by running a Jenkins job.
+Review instances can be created manually by running a Jenkins job.

 Automatic creation